JKorf/CoinEx.Net/README.md

 For the basic client options see also the CryptoExchange.Net [docs](https://github.com/JKorf/CryptoExchange.Net#client-options).

 ## Release notes
+* Version 4.1.1 - 21 Sep 2021
+    * Fix for nonce provider not working correctly in combination with other exchanges

 * Version 4.1.0 - 20 Sep 2021
     * Added custom nonce provider support
     * Added PlaceStopMarketOrderAsync endpoint